2020s anti-LGBTQ movement in the United States: Relocation

 Some trans people and their families have fled to other US states or countries, including the families of those who actively advocated against anti-trans laws in their states.
 Many families cite increasing social pressure and restrictions on gender-affirming care as reasons for moving.

-A 2023 poll by Data for Progress found that 8 percent of transgender adults and 8 percent of LGBT 18-to-24-year-olds had moved out of their state as a result of anti-LGBT legislation.
-A 2025 report by The Trevor Project estimates 266,000 young people and their family members had moved to other states because of anti-LGBT policies.
+A 2023 poll by Data for Progress found that 8 percent of transgender adults and 8 percent of LGBTQ 18-to-24-year-olds had moved out of their state as a result of anti-LGBTQ legislation.
+A 2025 report by The Trevor Project estimates 266,000 young people and their family members had moved to other states because of anti-LGBTQ policies.

 Several states passed legislation preventing trans people and their families, as well as their healthcare providers relocating from other states, from being extradited.
 In 2022, Connecticut became the first state to implement such a law, alongside similar protections for reproductive healthcare providers and recipients.
 Massachusetts, California, Illinois, Minnesota, New Jersey, Maryland, and Washington, D.C. have passed similar laws.

 Some trans Americans have considered claiming asylum in other countries, including European countries or Canada.
-However, some political analysts note that asylum applications will likely be denied, as no federal law exists restricting LGBT safety and because transgender individuals can likely move to a safer state in their own country.
+However, some political analysts note that asylum applications will likely be denied, as no federal law exists restricting LGBTQ safety and because transgender individuals can likely move to a safer state in their own country.
 Others worry that potential asylum applications could overwhelm immigration systems and prevent asylum access for those from more dangerous territory.

 Self-defense

-The increased targeting of LGBT people by right-wing militia groups such as the Proud Boys and the Oath Keepers has led some LGBT people, particularly in conservative states such as Texas, to stockpile and train to use weapons and gear, including AR-15 rifles and modern body armor.
+The increased targeting of LGBTQ people by right-wing militia groups such as the Proud Boys and the Oath Keepers has led some LGBTQ people, particularly in conservative states such as Texas, to stockpile and train to use weapons and gear, including AR-15 rifles and modern body armor.

 Travel warnings

-In May 2023, the Human Rights Campaign issued a travel advisory for the state of Florida, citing new laws targeting the LGBT community.
+In May 2023, the Human Rights Campaign issued a travel advisory for the state of Florida, citing new laws targeting the LGBTQ community.

 International

-After a ten-day tour in which he met with State officials in Alabama, Florida, and California in August 2022, Victor Madrigal-Borloz, a United Nations Independent Expert on protection against violence and discrimination, warned about the erosion of LGBT rights in the United States.
+After a ten-day tour in which he met with State officials in Alabama, Florida, and California in August 2022, Victor Madrigal-Borloz, a United Nations Independent Expert on protection against violence and discrimination, warned about the erosion of LGBTQ rights in the United States.
 Madrigal-Borloz stated: "I am deeply alarmed by a widespread, profoundly negative riptide created by deliberate actions to roll back the human rights of LGBT people at state level.
 The evidence shows that, without exception, these actions rely on prejudiced and stigmatising views of LGBT persons, in particular transgender children and youth, and seek to leverage their lives as props for political profit."

-In August 2023, the Government of Canada issued a travel warning for LGBT visitors to the United States, advising citizens to check their destination's local laws before traveling.
+In August 2023, the Government of Canada issued a travel warning for LGBTQ visitors to the United States, advising citizens to check their destination's local laws before traveling.